-Visit the business profile page for Jani-King to learn more about this concept and if it's a right match for you.
+Visit the business profile page for HomeVestors of America to learn more about this concept and if it's a right match for you.

 View VeteransFranchise.com sponsored franchises for sale!
 Click on the links below to view these hand-picked franchises.
 Each sponsored franchise is offering you the prospect of being your own boss, using a proven business model to help you be a franchise success.